-With a focus on visual arts, education, artistic practice, and cultural voice, our program represents the region and beyond through significant exhibitions, artist-led projects, live events, workshops, artist talks, collaboration and cooperation with local schools, and public programs.
+With a focus on visual arts, education, artistic practice, and cultural voice, our program represents the region and beyond through significant exhibitions, artist-led projects, events, workshops, artist talks and educational activities for local schools.

 At Ngununggula, we have set our sights on becoming the central place for artistic expression, presentation, learning and discovery for generations to come.

 For more information about James Fairfax AC and Retford Park and please visit their websites.

 Our resident cafe at Ngununggula is Hearth by Moonacres.
 Hearth is a place to come together to share stories, memories, and possibilities for the future.
 Where all can enjoy nourishing, pleasurable food that is steeped in the philosophy of Moonacres, yet completely unique.

 Monday - Friday 10am - 4pm